-Once the incident has been identified, categorised and prioritised, it can then be assigned to the right person, also known as the incident owner, who typically has to respond to the issue through the following fice steps.
+Once we have identified, categorised, and prioritised the incident, we can assign to the right person.
+This person, also known as the incident owner, typically has to respond to the issue through the following five steps.

 1. Initial diagnosis

-This is typically where the team performs a general investigation into the described incident, sometimes asking the customer or team member about the incident so they can either troubleshoot the issue by following the appropriate procedures.
+This is when the team performs a general investigation into the described incident.
+This sometimes requires asking the customer or team member about the incident so they can troubleshoot the issue.
 It is helpful for teams to have access to a diagnostic manual or knowledge base during this stage.
-Depending on the type of incident, the incident may be resolved based on the initial diagnosis or it may need to be further escalated.
+Depending on the type of incident, you may choose to resolve the incident on the initial diagnosis, or it may need to further escalate it.

 2. Incident escalation

 If front-line teams are not able to address the incident, it may require more advanced support from a higher-level support team.
-Though the majority of incidents can be addressed at the first level, some will need to be properly escalated and having a clear escalation process and structure is important to make sure the incident is addressed promptly.
+Though you may be able to address the majority of incidents at the first level, it’s wise to escalate it appropriately.
+If your organisation has a clear escalation process, you’ll be better equipped to ensures the incident is addressed promptly.

 3. Incident investigation and diagnosis